StormGeo/sg-energy-api-docs/README.md

 ## Power Query

-Please see the [API documentation](https://docs.nena.no/api/) on how to setup [Power Query](https://learn.microsoft.com/en-us/power-query/power-query-what-is-power-query) in Excel and PowerBI.
+Please see the [API documentation](https://docs.nena.no/energyapi/) on how to setup [Power Query](https://learn.microsoft.com/en-us/power-query/power-query-what-is-power-query) in Excel and PowerBI.

 ## Jupyter Notebook tutorial and python module.

 The notebook tutorials can be found in the Tutorials folder.
 It contains the following files:

-- **NenaAPI-Tutorial.ipynb** - An interactive tutorial on how to use the Nena API
+- **StormGeoAPI-Tutorial.ipynb** - An interactive tutorial on how to use the StormGeo API
-- **dk_wind_power.ipynb** - Tutorial on how to plot Danish wind power with data from the Nena API
+- **dk_wind_power.ipynb** - Tutorial on how to plot Danish wind power with data from the StormGeo API
-- **no_hydro_filling.ipynb** - Tutorial on how to plot Norwegian reservoir filling with data from the Nena API
+- **no_hydro_filling.ipynb** - Tutorial on how to plot Norwegian reservoir filling with data from the StormGeo API

-In addition this folder has the python module:
+In addition, this folder has the python module:

-- **nena_api.py** <br>
+- **StormGeo_api.py** <br>

-with pre-implemented python functions for requesting data from the Nena API
+with pre-implemented python functions for requesting data from the StormGeo API

 ### Requirements